techatpark/website/site/content/posts/beyond_CI-CD.md

     **Ans** Yes.
 It will be minimal if we do continues upgrades vs bigger upgrades
     * Bigger upgrades Looks like mountains.
 Climbing a mountain in one shot is challenging.
 Similarly, if we do a bigger upgrades, we need to spend lot of time and money.
     * Frequent upgrades are the steps to teach the mountain.
 If we are doing continues upgrade reaching mountain is easy.
 Little bit extra effort and cost will be enough

+3. **Known Limitations**
+    1. Maven Coordinate changes are not handled